MichalJankowskii/Angular_1.x-TypeScript-Webpack/README.md

 Then it will automatically open the app in your browser

-#Tests
+# Tests
-Locaded in *.spec.ts files.
+Located in *.spec.ts files.

 To run tests